Permutations of point sets in $\mathbb{R}^d$: Spherical configurations

 We next consider a generalization from the plane to $S^2$, the 2-sphere, where all of our points lie on the surface of the sphere and distance is measured using geodesics.
-We are motivated by an application to cell phone towers.
+An attractive illustration concerns the placement of cell phone towers.
 If $n$ cell towers are placed on the surface of the earth, a user can measure the distance from their position to each tower, generating an ordering of the towers.
 As before, we are concerned with the number of different orderings of those towers experienced by various users around the earth.

 We will be able to translate results for points in the plane from Section~\ref{SS:plane} to the sphere, including formulas for the maximum, minimum, and known intermediary ranges on the sphere.
 We also point out particular configurations that reveal how our method of translation from the plane to the sphere would theoretically fall short of a complete account of the achievable intermediary values on the sphere.